vercel/vercel/README.md

 ## Documentation

-For details on how to use ZEIT Now, check out our [documentation](https://vercel.com/docs).
+For details on how to use Vercel, check out our [documentation](https://vercel.com/docs).

 ## Caught a Bug?